Profile photo

 As I have my personal website now, which is a great platform to share my thoughts on various topics, I will be sharing the things I find interesting.

-Apart from this, I will write about things that grab my attention.
+I care about women's rights, metal health and data privacy, so, mostly my writings will be around these topics.
+Apart from this, I will share about things that grab my attention.

 Recent Blogs